ML Classes and Internships for Black & Indigenous Students and Recent Grads

 Please don’t hesitate to contact firstname.lastname@example.org if you have further questions about the application process or the course.

-Summer Internships 2022: Research & Applied Internship Pathways for Black and Indigenous Students
+Fall Internships 2022: Research & Applied Internship Pathways for Black and Indigenous Students.
+Applications are now closed.

 Gain hands-on experience in machine learning.
 Advance your research or career goals.
 Attend research, career development and commercialization talks.
 Open doors to new opportunities by networking with people doing research and working in AI.